1. Activate NetID

-Log in to your MyUW portal using your newly created NetID and password.
-Take time to review the resources provided to you, particularly within the Student Center.
-There you will find details regarding your earliest enrollment date, any enrollment holds on your account, your tuition bill, and grades along with many other helpful resources.
+Log in to your MyUW portal using your NetID and password.
+Review the resources within the Student Center.
+You will find your earliest enrollment date, any enrollment holds on your account, your tuition bill, and grades along with many other resources.

 Log in to MyUW using your NetID and password.
-Select Course Search & Enroll and use this portal to search for classes by entering various criteria.
+Select Course Search & Enroll, and use the filters provided to find courses.
 Select your desired course to learn more including course description, required prerequisites, and course notes.
-Please note there may be limited access for Special students to courses in some departments and schools.
+There may be limited access for Special students to courses in some departments and schools.

 Most courses involve both a lecture and a discussion section (lab courses will include a lab section).
 Make sure that the lecture, discussion, and lab if applicable, all fit into your schedule.
 Once you find a section that works for you, add the course to your Shopping Cart.

-Before enrolling we recommend you use the My Courses tool within Course Search & Enroll to ensure you are eligible to enroll in your course.
+Before enrolling use the My Courses tool within Course Search & Enroll to ensure you are eligible to enroll in your course.
 Common reasons for getting a “problems with course” message include not meeting requisites for the course or needing permission to take the class.

 When courses are in your Shopping Cart, they will appear in My Courses.
 Select your desired course to determine if you have any validation errors.

-The benefit of using this tool is to make sure that you have all the requirements and permissions you need to enroll once your enrollment time arrives.
-Some classes fill up rapidly, so doing this step ahead of time will help you avoid problems once your enrollment time comes.
+This tool will verify if you have all the requirements and permissions you need to enroll once your enrollment time arrives.
+Some classes fill up rapidly, so doing this step ahead of time will help you avoid problems enrolling.

-If you receive an error message, contact the department’s curricular representative to see if it is possible to get permission to add the course.
-For more on validation and error messages, see the Office of the Registrar’s enrollment webpage.
+If you receive an error message, you may need permission to enroll in the course.
+For more on validation and error messages, see this Office of the Registrar’s KB document.

-You must electronically sign the required Financial Responsibility Agreement which will be listed in the holds section.
+One checklist task is to electronically sign the required Financial Responsibility Agreement which is listed in the holds section.
 For more information regarding the Terms and Conditions of this agreement, please see the Bursar’s Office FAQs.
 Note: This does not apply to Senior Guest auditors (UGSR).

-Anytime after your earliest enrollment appointment time, you can log into MyUW to enroll.
+Any time after your earliest enrollment time, you can log in to MyUW to enroll.
 In the My Courses section of Course Search & Enroll, select your desired courses and click Enroll.
 Follow the onscreen prompts to complete your enrollment.
-Be sure to enroll before the enrollment deadline to avoid a late fee.
+Enroll before the enrollment deadline to avoid a late fee.
 If a section is full and a wait list is available, continue to enroll in the course to secure your spot on the wait list.
 The wait list does not pertain to Senior Guest auditors.

 Contact the department’s curricular representative for course questions and access issues.

 Feeling overwhelmed by the enrollment process?
-Do you have questions on how to enroll?
-Get help from the Office of the Registrar’s enrollment page.
+Get assistance from the help desk.